ucr-hpcc/hpcc_modules/busco/README.md

 6. SEPP
 7. R + ggplot2

-All non Python related software is installed as separate modules.
+All non Python related software are installed as separate modules.
 All Python related software is installed under a single busco package directory.
 This way we can keep everything under a single Python environment.